DM-University-Projects/Assessment-2-Practical-Project/README.md

     In-text: (Codepen.io, 2017)

     Your Bibliography: Codepen.io.
 (2017).
 Pens tagged 'mute button' on CodePen. [online] Available at: https://codepen.io/tag/mute%20button/# [Accessed 28 Dec.
 2017].

+# Harvard Referencing (HR8 Problems)

+    This mute button gave me some trouble.
+If you notice from the link, the code and whats in the actually website is similar but different, I had to mess around with different type of codes to get an understand of the overall js and how it works.
+With the help of youtube and many different web developing sites.
+This was possible.

+# Harvard Referencing (HR9)

+    Hamburger Menu - HTML, CSS & jQuery

+    In-text: (CodePen, 2017)

+    Your Bibliography: CodePen.
+(2017).
+Hamburger Menu - HTML, CSS & jQuery. [online] Available at: https://codepen.io/g13nn/pen/eHGEF [Accessed 28 Dec.
+2017].

+# Harvard Referencing (HR9 Adapting)

+    With the hamburger menu and many other implementations I had to research different codes, watch different Youtube videos to gain and understanding so that I could change the code it self.
+Some where quiet easy and understandable, change something, see what it does and implement on that visual knowledge.
+Majority of this website was created by using that method to learn and understand.

+# Harvard Referencing (HR10)

+    W3.CSS Slideshow

+    In-text: (W3schools.com, 2017)

+    Your Bibliography: W3schools.com.
+(2017).
+W3.CSS Slideshow. [online] Available at: https://www.w3schools.com/w3css/w3css_slideshow.asp [Accessed 28 Dec.
+2017].